Here's where Canadians can now watch the top-tier English football league.

 When will "Spider-Man: No Way Home" be available for on demand purchase or rental in Canada?

+To be clear here, Sony Pictures gets to call the shots on how this movie is distributed.
 Even though Spider-Man is a Marvel Comics character, and even though Marvel Studios has been heavily involved in producing the live-action Spider-Man films since Homecoming, the underlying movie rights to Spider-Man and related characters have been held by Sony Pictures Entertainment (parent of Columbia Pictures) since 1998.

 Sony is reported to hold those rights in perpetuity provided the studio releases a new movie featuring the Spider-Man characters at least once every five years and nine months, regardless of any other transactions like The Walt Disney Company's acquisition of Marvel in 2009.